abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 ## Creating the Application Service

-An [Application Service](../../Application-Services.md) is used to perform the use cases of the application.
+An [application service](../../../Application-Services.md) is used to perform the use cases of the application.
 We need to perform the following use cases in this application:

 * Get the list of the todo items
 * Create a new todo item
 * Delete an existing todo item

-Before starting to implement these use cases, first we need to create DTOs.
+Before starting to implement these use cases, first we need to create a DTO class that will be used in the application service.

 ### Creating the Data Transfer Object (DTO)

-`ApplicationService` typically gets and returns DTOs ([Data Transfer Objects](../../../Data-Transfer-Objects.md)) instead of entities.
-So, create a new `TodoItemDto` class under the **Dtos** folder (under the **Services** folder):
+[Application services](../../../Application-Services.md) typically get and return DTOs ([Data Transfer Objects](../../../Data-Transfer-Objects.md)) instead of entities.
+So, create a new `TodoItemDto` class under the `Services/Dtos` folder:

 ```csharp
 namespace TodoApp.Services.Dtos;